Before Google, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.

 A great example of this is within the restaurant industry.

 The last time you traveled to a new city and you were looking for suggestions for a great restaurant, you probably did a quick Google to see options near you, right?

 The restaurant recommendations shown first on the map are called the Google 3-pack.
 They’re the results of a number of criteria like proximity, proper category listings, how authoritative your website is, and more.

-Factors determining results in the 3-pack are positively affected when you have a completed, active Google My Business profile.
+Factors determining results in the 3-pack are positively affected when you have a completed, active Google Business Profile.